septianpujis/comm-pare/README.md

 ## TODO

-- bug in image's position when dragging.
 - add image's name list instead of index
-- add warning popup when pasting non image item.
+- highlight selected image in list
+- all button in one container instead of in list